linode/docs/docs/guides/development/nodejs/how-to-use-yarn/index.md

 ---
 slug: install-and-use-the-yarn-package-manager
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "Learn how to install and use the Yarn package manager to install packages for JavaScript projects."
+description: "Learn how to install and use the Yarn package manager.
+Yarn is an alternative to NPM that you can use to install and manage packages for your JavaScript projects."
-og_description: "Learn how to install and use the Yarn package manager to install packages for JavaScript projects."
+og_description: "Learn how to install and use the Yarn package manager.
+Yarn is an alternative to NPM that you can use to install and manage packages for your JavaScript projects."
 keywords: ['yarn package manager','yarn install','yarn vs npm']
 tags: ['linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-08-05
+published: 2021-09-03
 modified_by:
   name: Nathaniel Stickman
 title: "Install and Use the Yarn Package Manager"